 Agricultural Enclaves are encouraged to maintain agricultural uses and activities.
 For that reason, incremental conversion of Agricultural Enclaves to nonagricultural use is permitted.
-The property shall be rezoned to Agricultural Enclave Overlay with an accompanying Master Plan, consistent with the Conceptual Plan and these Implementing Principles.
+The property shall be rezoned to an Agricultural Enclave Traditional Town Development, Overlay with an accompanying Master Plan, consistent with the Conceptual Plan and these Implementing Principles.
 The County Planning, Zoning & Building Department will maintain records of the total density and/or intensity approved to ensure that the total approved units do not exceed the maximum density and/or intensity granted in accordance with the FLUA amendment and Conceptual Plan.
-The conceptual plan provides areas within the natural transect that may be used as open space including continued and new agricultural use.
+The conceptual plan provides areas within the Natural Transect that may be used as open space including continued and new agricultural use.